fmgarage/ft-log/README.md

 For the documentation of the functions' parameters, take a look their source.

+### Using Console.app

+We recommend creating a filter to display only MBS messages.
+Enter 'MBS' into the search field, hit return and change the 'any' selector to 'library', then hit the save button.
+You can also create a filter for all FileMaker messages using process=FileMaker Pro.

 ## Thank You!

 If you find this useful, please consider sponsoring.